-This process is referred to as endocrine disruption, the theory that synthetic chemicals in our environment can cause chronic disease by mimicking biologic molecules in our bodies.
+This process is referred to as endocrine disruption, the theory that synthetic chemicals in our environment can cause chronic disease by mimicking biological molecules in our bodies.
 This can occur during key transitions over the lifespan (fetal development, puberty, reproduction, menopause).
-Mimicry in this case refers to disruption in epigenetic regulation, and/or gene and protein expression.
+Mimicry in this case refers to a disruption in epigenetic regulation, and/or gene and protein expression.
 Some chronic health disorders studied as consequences of endocrine disruption are infertility, obesity, diabetes, asthma, and neurobehavioral disorders.

 Because the fetus cannot be sampled or observed directly, we do this by measuring the response of the placenta.
-The placenta is a fetal endocrine organ that serves as a physical, physiologic and statistical mediator of maternal exposures.
-It produces molecules in abundance that can be sampled at key developmental timepoints in maternal blood, urine, cord blood, and placental tissue.
+The placenta is a fetal endocrine organ that serves as a physical, physiologic, and statistical mediator of maternal exposures.
+It produces molecules in abundance that can be sampled at key developmental time points in maternal blood, urine, cord blood, and placental tissue.
 With careful selection of biomarkers, we can simultaneously measure a placental response to an exposure and early indication of risk of a future outcome in the child.